kiannn/CloudStorage/README.md

 2. **File Management:**
    - Upload files to your account, with duplicate file names rejected to avoid overwriting.
    - Download or delete files directly from the dashboard.
+   - Files uploaded by users are securely associated with their accounts and accessible only to the owning user.
+   - File size validation with a maximum upload limit of 10 MB.
 3. **Note Management:**
    - Add personal notes, edit them as needed, or delete them when no longer required.
 4. **Website Credential Management:**